Breakups are emotionally difficult. But long-distance relationship breakups are even more challenging because you have to do it online.

 - Another category includes couples who know how to handle their long-distance relationship.
 They are capable of having trust and understanding through effective communication and frequently visiting each other.
 The reason these couples break up is that sometimes feelings change and they can drift apart.

 A long-distance relationship is a journey, and like any other journey, it has the beginning and an end.
 In this situation, partners feel connected like friends, intimate friends, but the romance isn’t there, so they decide to break up.

 Here are some reasons why long-distance couples break up:

-- Poor communication can lead to confusion and result in unnecessary fights and arguments that can ruin the relationship.
+- Unnecessary fights and arguments that ruin the relationship.

 - Travelling to see each other can be expensive, and not everyone has the means to do it as often as they would like or need.